reeslabree/sprinkler-controller/README.md

 This is my foray into embedded software development on the ESP32.
 I'm reaching a bit here, but my end goal is to be running bare metal Rust in a `no-std` environment on the ESP32-C6.
 I'll be hosting the websocket server and the dashboard on my Raspberry Pi, and the controller will be running in my garage.

+### Architecture

+Both the web app and the websocket server are hosted on a Raspberry Pi.
+The controller runs on bare metal on the ESP32.
+The websocket server serves as a median between the client connections and the controller connections.
+Much of the scheduling logic will run on the websocket server and push commands to the controller to open and close zones.

 ### Components

 | Application  | Description                                                                                                                                                                                                                   |